-Final grades are based on consistent performance throughout the term.
-As such, the final grade will include the weighted scores for the quizzes, the term papers, study group discussion responses and the exams.
+Final grades are based on consistent performance through the term.
+As such, the final grade will include the weighted scores for the quizzes, the term paper, study group discussion responses and the exams.
 Graduate students (Psy550 class) will also undertake an additional self-study assignment and prepare a presentation for class that will also be graded.
 In addition, some opportunities for extra-credit will be available to all.
 Letter grades will be determined as follows: A (90-105% of total possible points), B (80-89%), C (70-79%), D (60-69%), F (0-60%).
 Scores in the upper and lower third of each grade range will be awarded a 'plus' or a 'minus' respectively.
-Typically, grades are not curved; however, the instructor reserves the right to relax (but not stiffen) this criterion for final grade assignments, depending on the actual distribution of scores.
+Typically, grades are not curved, However, the instructor reserves the right to relax (but not stiffen) this criterion for final grade assignments, depending on the actual distribution of scores.

-- Midterm Exam 25% of final grade - Final Exam 35% of final grade - Quizzes Of the 6 quizzes (4 MCQs each), scores from the your highest-scoring 4 quizzes form 15% of final grade - Term Paper 15% of final grade - Class presentation (graduate students only) 10% of final grade - Study group discussion responses 10% of final grade (0% for graduate students) - Extra-credit (optional) up to 4 points added to final grade
+- Midterm Exams 20% of final grade each - Final Exam 25% of final grade - Quizzes Of the 6 quizzes (4 MCQs each), scores from the your highest- scoring 4 quizzes form 12.5% of final grade (10% for graduate students) - Term Paper 12.5% of final grade (15% for graduate students) - Class presentation (graduate students only) 10% of final grade - Study group discussion responses 10% of final grade (0% for graduate students) - Extra-credit (optional) up to 4 points added to final grade

-Quizzes: Short quizzes will be given in the first 10 minutes of several scheduled classes (see course outline).
-Quizzes will contain 4 multiple choice questions that pertain to the most recently presented lecture materials and the readings from the text.
+Quizzes (12.5%; 10% for PSY550): Short quizzes will be given in the first 10 minutes of several scheduled classes (see course outline).
+Quizzes will contain 4 multiple choice questions that pertain to the most recently presented lecture materials and related readings from the text.
 The quizzes are designed to serve as quick reviews of recently covered materials as well as to help you keep up with the reading assignments.
-Of the 6 quizzes, the 2 with the lowest scores will be dropped, with the score of the remaining four yielding 15% (10% for PSY550 students) of the final grade.
+Of the 6 quizzes, the 2 with the lowest scores will be dropped, with the score of the remaining four yielding 12.5% of the final grade.
 No make-up quizzes will be offered; if you miss a quiz, that grade will be one of the two that will be dropped.

-Exams (Midterm - 25% each; Final 35%): The midterm and final exams will be part multiple choice, part fill-in-the-blank, match-the-following and part essay type.
+Exams (Midterms - 20% each; Final 25%): The midterm and final exams will be part multiple choice, part fill-in-the-blank, match-the-following and part essay type.
 All exams are comprehensive i.e. each exam will contain questions drawn from the entire course.
 However, a greater focus on material covered after the previous exam is typical.
 No make-up exams will be given without evidence of a valid excuse, and the final cannot be taken earlier or later than the time listed in the University final exam schedule - if you know in advance that you cannot take all exams on the appointed dates (see the course schedule below), do not take this course!
 If unforeseen circumstances during the term prevent you from taking an exam, notify the instructor immediately.
 Allowable excused absences are medical emergencies, athletic events such as away games for student athletes and executive orders/court orders.
 All such occasions must be accompanied by official documentation.
+Student athletes should notify me of their away schedule early in the term and make arrangements for taking missed tests on the road, when possible.
 Format of make-up exams may be different in type of questions and/or choices.